Skip to content

 Why are Arabian Horses Expensive?

-Arabian horses are considered the purest Arabian breed of horses.
+Arabian horses are considered the purest Arabian breed.

 Today, most horses have some sort of lineage or genes coming from Arab horses.